Fit Athletic Club

 Timeline: 16 weeks (2024-2025) & August 2025 – November 2025 (Revisit)

-My Role: UX/UI Designer | UX Researcher
+My Role: Product Designer | UX Researcher

 The Challenges & Purpose

-The Final Product
+The Final Product & Impact

-As the sole Product Designer and Researcher, I led the project end-to-end, from research and synthesis to interaction design and high-fidelity prototyping.
+As the sole Product Designer and Researcher, I led the project end-to-end, from research and data synthesis to interaction design and high-fidelity prototyping.
 My responsibilities included:

-Conducting user research, surveys, and usability testing
+Conducted user research, surveys, and usability testing

-Creating user flows, task flows, and information architecture
+Defined user needs, flows, and information architecture

-Designing high-fidelity UI and interactive prototypes
+Designed and iterated high-fidelity, interactive prototypes

-Duration & Tools
+Duration

 The 36-Hour Sprint